 12. Getting Above It All

-The decision to permanently improve your own self-care is a decision that no one else can make for you (try as they might).
+The choice to permanently improve yourself is a decision that no one else can make for you (try as they might).

 I encourage you to reconnect with your purpose and hope.